 L-cystine and sodium thiosulphate form the H₂S indicator system.
 Black coloration of the colonies results from tellurite reductase activity, resulting in the reduction of tellurium, while the brown halos indicate cystinase activity.
-Only C. diphtheriae and C. ulcerans gives black colonies with distinctly outlined halo.
+Only C. diphtheriae and C. ulcerans give black colonies with a distinctly outlined halo.
 Other diphtheroids, staphylococci, and some streptococci may also reduce tellurite, although halos around the colonies are not generally present.

 Peptic digest of animal tissue provides nitrogenous compounds and agar is for the solidification of the medium.

 - Suspend 39 g of powder in 1 L of distilled water and heat with agitation.

 - Cool the modified base to 50°C and add Tinsdale supplement.